-Solar panels come with different power ratings, ranging between 1kW and 12kW for domestic use.
-Most UK solar-powered homes use mid-range solar systems, such as 4kW and 5kW.
-Lower rated systems usually do not generate enough electricity to power home appliances, while those over 6kW are suitable for very large properties.
+Solar panels come with different power ratings, ranging from 1 kWh and 12 kWh for domestic use.
+Most UK solar-powered homes use mid-range solar systems, such as 4 kWh and 5 kWh.
+Lower rated systems usually do not generate enough electricity to power home appliances, while those over 6 kWh are suitable for very large properties.
 Ratings show the amount of power that the panels produce under standard working conditions, but these numbers are mainly used to compare solar panels and do not indicate the exact power output of solar panels at all times.
-For instance, 4kW panels will not generate that amount of power at any hour of the day, but it does mean that they will generate less power than 6kW panels.
+For instance, 4 kWh panels will not generate that amount of power at any hour of the day, but it does mean that they will generate less power than 6 kWh panels.
 In fact, power output varies depending on the hour of the day and the season.
 The peak season is naturally summer, which is when the solar panels are exposed to sunlight for longer and the skies are clearer from clouds.

 There are two main types of solar panels: thin film and crystalline.
 Crystalline solar panels can either be mono- or polycrystalline depending on the purity of the silicon they are made of.
 They also look different: monocrystalline cells are black with rounded angles, polycrystalline ones are blue and speckled, with sharp angles.

 Mono- and polycrystalline solar panels, on the other hand, are made in a similar way and the differences between them are less significant.
 Monocrystalline panels are slightly more efficient and expensive.
 It is mostly a matter of quality: very well made polycrystalline panels will likely perform better than low-quality monocrystalline ones.
 However, these differences matter even less in the case of motorhomes, since the panels are meant to power a leisure battery.
 If you are considering installing panels at home, you might want to take these differences into account.
-Lastly, don't forget that crystalline solar panels are more susceptible to shading, so be careful: even the shadow of wire can make a difference in power output.
+Lastly, don't forget that crystalline solar panels are more susceptible to shade, so be careful even the smallest shadow can affect the solar panel's efficiency.

 Read more: Solar Panel Efficiency